 - Possess a client service attitude and ability to think on your feet as well as maintain positive demeanor, a smile and good sense of humor at all times.

-- Conduct oneself with confidence on phone calls and in donor meetings.
+- Conduct oneself with confidence on donor phone calls and meetings.

-- Ability to emotionally and colorfully describe the incredible work done by American Humane to help animals.
+- Passion for the mission of American Humane and ability to emotionally and colorfully describe the incredible work conducted by American Humane to help animals.

-- Self-disciplined, able to prioritize tasks in order to meet deadlines, strong work ethic.
+- Self-disciplined, able to prioritize tasks in order to meet deadlines, possess a strong work ethic.